-Your doctor may decide you need a cardiac computed tomography (CT) scan.
+Your doctor may decide you need a cardiac CT scan.
 In a cardiac CT scan, advanced X-ray technology is used to create cross-sectional images of your heart.
 These images help your doctor better understand the cause of your symptoms, and often give your doctor the information needed to visualize the arteries, thus avoiding the need for additional tests.

 NYU Langone uses the latest quick and safe CT scan technology.
 The dual-source CT scanner creates high-resolution diagnostic images with the lowest possible radiation exposure.
 We also use a special protocol that minimizes the amount of contrast dye needed, which is better for your kidneys.

 Cardiac catheterization can help your doctor measure the blood flow and pressure on both sides of the mitral valve.
 This helps the doctor detect problems with the valve’s ability to regulate blood flow through the heart.
 It is also used to detect blockages of arteries in the heart.

 To perform the test, doctors insert a long, thin, hollow tube called a catheter into a blood vessel in the arm, neck, or groin.
 They use X-ray images to guide the catheter toward the heart.

 The procedure is performed in the hospital and requires local anesthesia and sedation.

 Learn more about our research and professional education opportunities.